moderndatacompany/dataos.info/docs/interfaces/data_product_hub/discovery.md

 ## **Perspectives**

-In the **Perspectives** tab, saved explorations of the Data Products can be accessed as Perspectives.
+In the [Perspective](/interfaces/data_product_hub/core_concepts/#perspectives) tab, saved explorations of the Data Products can be accessed as Perspectives.

 <center>